 RAMAS still faces a semantic integration problem where, for different modules, the same concept may express different meanings.
-As an example, for any two different modules, author may be a user's name in some application and an applicationdependent identifier on another.
-Even with such a limitation, RAMAS can still maintain a global timeline of all application activity conducted by a suspect.
+As an example, for any two different modules, author can represent a user's name in some application and an application-dependent identifier on another.
+Even with such a limitation, RAMAS is able to maintain a global timeline of all application activity conducted by a suspect.
 When ordering records which use different representations for time, the configuration file can contain a hint on how to convert a particular timestamp representation to a common representation such as UNIX time.

-3.5 Memory Dump Processing Pipeline
+3.5.
+Memory dump processing pipeline